 You can collect your book lists by compiling on your own with a google sheet or document, make a board to collect books lists on Pinterest or search the internet.

 I love using Pinterest to collect all kinds of inspiration and ideas from others.
 You can get all the answers with beautiful and clear images.
-I have included one of my own board with images and images of book lists I would like to use.
+I have included one of my own boards with images and images of book lists I would like to use.

 Do you have any other ways to collect your book lists?
 I would love to hear from you in the comment below.